 Because of the rare and fragile nature of these paintings, however, they are rarely shown.
 They cannot be handled by the public or exposed to light for extended periods in exhibitions.
 Therefore our center created this interactive site to simulate the experience of viewing handscrolls in ways that published photographs in books and projected slides cannot and to make them more widely accessible for teaching and research.

 The Center for the Art of East Asia initiated the Digital Scrolling Paintings Project to support the teaching of classes on East Asian painting.
 The temporal and spatial qualities of handscroll paintings are lost in photographs of selected sections that are reproduced in books and projected in the classroom.
 Although used widely in current art education and the study of these works of art, such reproductions seriously distort the nature of handscrolls by erasing their sequential anad participatory viewing process.
 The display of these paintings in long cases in museums also is not the way in which these paintings were made to be experienced.
-With the assistance of the Humanities Computer Research Department, the Center developed a prototype for digital scrolling technology as an exciting tool to simulate the viewing experience and to improve understanding of handscroll paintings.
+With the assistance of Humanities Computing, the Center developed a prototype for digital scrolling technology as an exciting tool to simulate the viewing experience and to improve understanding of handscroll paintings.
 The scrolling paintings website has been designed with interactive elements to allow unprecedented accessibility to the complete works of art for educators, students and researchers.

 The Scrolling Paintings website has a public-access portion that includes works of art by agreements with collaborating institutions.
 These include the Nelson-Atkins Museum of Art, Smart Museum of Art, the Art Institute of Chicago, the Museum of Fine Arts Boston, the St. Louis Art Museum, and the University of Chicago Library.
 We are continuing to build the website with additional paintings and hope to collaborate with other museums to include paintings held in their collections.